alii/searchy/README.md

 ### Guide:

 Add `https://search.alistair.sh/?q=` as a custom search engine to your browser.
 For Chrome, you would need to add `%s` on the end of that.
-Consult your browser's documentation for relavent information.
+Consult your browser's documentation for relevant information.

 #### Fallback Engines